-Once you have enrolled in a program, take advantage of your school's career services department and learn how you can find employment or volunteer opportunities that are related to the counseling career path.
+Once you have enrolled in a program, take advantage of your school's career services department to learn how you can find employment or volunteer opportunities that are related to the counseling career path.

 Already Received Bachelor's Degree

-Once you have your bachelor's degree, you will need to find a school offering a master's or doctoral degree program in counseling.
+Once you have your bachelor's degree, the search can begin for a school offering a master's or doctoral degree program in counseling.
 Get in touch with Nevada counseling schools to explore how you can earn the required educational qualifications.

 Nevada counseling certification requires candidates to complete a graduate degree program in mental health counseling or community counseling accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).